 Formal Examination: Formal examination *

-Written Assignment: Written assignments
+Written Assignment: Written assignment or In-Class Test

-Tutorial / Laboratory Exercises: Laboratory exercises and reports *
+Tutorial / Laboratory Exercises: Laboratory Exercises and Reports *

 * This assessment has a compulsory requirement.